OscarKlemenz/covid_dashboard/README.md

 ## Getting Started
 ### Accessing the dashboard
-Firstly, to run the dashboard, you will need to get an API key from the NewsAPI.
+Firstly, to run the dashboard, you will need to get an API key from the NewsAPI (https://newsapi.org).
 Your unique key will allow you to access news articles in the dashboard.
 Place your API key inside the config.json file as the value for the key 'apiKey'

 To launch the dashboard, open the terminal in the directory:

     /covid_dashboard/covid_dashboard